-Nr of pull groups, umbrella positions, force constants, and names may (of course) differ.
-Following the header, a time column and a data columns for each pull group follows (i.e. the displacement with respect to the umbrella center).
-Up to four pull groups are possible per pdo file at present.
+The number of pull groups, umbrella positions, force constants, and names may (of course) differ.
+Following the header, a time column and a data column for each pull group follows (i.e. the displacement with respect to the umbrella center).
+Up to four pull groups are possible per .pdo file at present.